catalystneuro/neuroconv/docs/user_guide/aws_demo.rst

 the Google Drive folder from other locations by creating a file called ``rclone.conf``.
 You can find the path to file, which you will need for a later step, by running ``rclone config file``.

 d.
-You will need access to an `AWS account <https://aws.amazon.com/account/sign-up>`_.
+Have access to an `AWS account <https://aws.amazon.com/account/sign-up>`_.
 Then, from the `AWS console <https://console.amazon.com/console/home>`_, sign in and navigate to the "IAM" page.
 Here, you will generate some credentials by creating a new user with programmatic access.
 Save your access key and secret key somewhere safe (such as installing the `AWS CLI <https://aws.amazon.com/cli>`_ and running ``aws configure`` to store the values on your local device).

 e.
-You will need to make an account on both the main `Dandi Archive <https://dandiarchive.org/>`_ and its `staging/testing server <https://gui-staging.dandiarchive.org/>` (please do not upload demonstration data to the primary server).
+Have access to an account on both the `staging/testing server <https://gui-staging.dandiarchive.org/>` (you will probably want one on the main archive as well, but please do not upload demonstration data to the primary server).
 This request can take a few days for the admin team to process.
 Once you have access, you will need to create a new Dandiset on the staging server and record the six-digit Dandiset ID.

 .. warning::